 How do I apply?

-The MCCC Direct Loan Request form must be completed by all students wanting to apply for a Stafford Direct Loan for the Fall 2013 and/or Winter 2014 semesters.
+The MCCC Direct Loan Request form must be completed by all students wanting to apply for a Stafford Direct Loan for the Fall 2014 and/or Winter 2015 semesters.
+To access the MCCC Direct Loan Request form, students must login to WebPal.
+(In WebPal, select the Student Icon, then under the Financial Aid heading, select the link for the MCCC Direct Loan Request Form.)
 This form is needed in addition to completing the FAFSA.

-*To complete a Spring or Summer MCCC Loan Request Form, please see the Financial Aid Office.
+*To complete a Spring/Summer 2014 MCCC Loan Request Form, please see the Financial Aid Office.

 Step 2–Complete Entrance Counseling

 Entrance Counseling must be completed if this is your first-time applying for a loan at MCCC.
 You will need your FAFSA PIN to complete this step.
 In addition to online loan counseling, first-time borrowers will be required to complete a one-on-one counseling session with a Financial Aid Officer and will be contacted through their college e-mail to set up an appointment before a loan can be processed.

 Step 3-Complete a Master Promissory Note (MPN)

 A MPN must be completed if you have not borrowed a Stafford Direct Loan in the past 10 years at any college.
 You will need your FAFSA PIN to complete this step.

 How do I cancel or revise my loan request?